How to Become a Sponsor of a Green Card Applicant in Miami

 Rate this article 4 reviewsbased on

 If you are a U.S. citizen or a green card holder (a lawful permanent resident) and you submit a petition to the U.S. government for a family member to receive a green card, you must also consent to sponsor the green card applicant in Miami financially.
+We can also assist with the application for obtaining the residence permit in USA.

 The I-864 Form